stripedmustard/Team4/index.md

 # decisions
 - After talking with Ryan, we decided that the Blog Bot would send an email after it generates an article
-- At the end of the semester, we would like the Bot to

 # key facts
 -